 They often range from thousands of dollars to upwards of 2 million, though these higher amounts are usually for stable, large businesses with sufficient revenue.

 Business loans follow unique terms and rates for repayment, typically lasting between one and five years.

-Business loans’ interest rates can be as low as 6% APR, and you receive your funds quickly.
+Business loans' interest rates can be as low as 6% APR and can go as high as 90%+, and you receive your funds quickly.
 Online lenders often deliver loans within a couple of days.